maxadamo/g10k-webhook/README.md

 ## How does it work:

-- `/opt/puppetlabs/puppet/bin/g10k_gitlab_webhook.py` will run a webserver on port `8000` on your puppet server.
+- `/opt/puppetlabs/puppet/bin/g10k_gitlab_webhook.py` will run a webserver on your puppet server (default port is `8000`).

-- your git server will trigger the post-commit hook `curl2puppet.sh` (Check this file inside the directory `config_samples`. (`flock` is necessary, only if you intend to use more than one puppet server.
-Actually, the script uses `flask` in single threaded mode, and `flock` becomes a bit useless.
+- your git server will trigger a post-commit hook (see example below: I called it `curl2puppet.sh`).

 - your puppet server will receive the trigger and will start fetching the modules.